ed9/js-forms/README.md

-# js-utils
+# utility-lib
-A net of JavaScript utilities wrapped in one library
+A collection of javascript utilities

 Adds global variable `JSUtils` with list of libraries to use.